mrimaenterprises/maneesh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a second-year PhD student in the [GLAMOR Lab](https://glamor-usc.github.io/) at University of Southern California, where I am working with [Prof. Jesse Thomason](https://jessethomason.com/) on <b>language grounding in perception and, more broadly, the world</b>.
+I am also currently doing a summer internship at [AI2 Mosaic](https://mosaic.allenai.org/), where I am working with [Jack Hessel](https://jmhessel.com/) and [Khyathi Chandu](https://www.cs.cmu.edu/~kchandu/) on vision-language reasoning.

 Before this, I was a Research Intern at Microsoft Research, and briefly worked as an NLP Research Scientist at AI Foundation.
 I completed my Masters from the Language Technologies Institute at Carnegie Mellon University, where I had the pleasure of working with [Prof. Yonatan Bisk](https://yonatanbisk.com/), [Prof. Louis-Philippe Morency](http://www.cs.cmu.edu/~morency/) and [Prof. Florian Metze](https://www.cs.cmu.edu/~fmetze/interACT/Home.html).